-What is it really like to take a homeless walking tour of Vienna?
+An honest review of the homeless walking tour of Vienna.
 Should you really try it?
 As part of the Vienna List Challenge, I had to find out for myself!

 The icy wind was biting, my toes were numb despite the cosy boots and 2 layers of socks encasing them, and my nose had lost all feeling hours ago.
 It was not what you would call typical weather to take an outdoor walking tour of Vienna.